 - or None (for those fields that need no introduction).

-In the Database Preferences you can specify the name of a custom CSS file to load.
+In the Database Preferences, you can specify the name of a custom CSS file to load.
 This would be the best place to place all of the CSS updates for that database.
 You can also point this to a single corporate CSS style for consistency.

 Unless a specific path is specified, dbFront will load the file from the "css" folder.
-You will use this file to store all of your database specific CSS styling.
+You will use this file to store all of your database-specific CSS styling.

-Various dbFront widgets including Tables, Layout Groups, Fields, etc.. can have a custom CSS usable class names assigned so that it becomes easier to make custom layout changes.
+Various dbFront widgets including Tables, Layout Groups, Fields, etc.. can have custom CSS usable class names assigned so that it becomes easier to make custom layout changes.

 Both at the Table Layout and the Group Layout levels, you can specify the number of columns you want dbFront to use for layout.
-Not only can you specify the number of prefered columns but you can also specify the amount of space they need. if dbFront determines that there is not enough space then it will automatically reduce the number of columns.
+Not only can you specify the number of preferred columns but you can also specify the amount of space they need. if dbFront determines that there is not enough space then it will automatically reduce the number of columns.

 dbFront will automatically ensure that the forms will properly fit the available screen space.
 This might include reducing the number of columns in a column layout, or it might involve shifting the position of the table and details.